-A leading analyst in the advertising, media, and internet space this week downgraded the whole marketing services sector following Exane BNP Paribas’ double downgrade of WPP shares seven days ago.
+A leading analyst in the advertising, media, and internet space this week reduced price targets on the whole marketing services sector following Exane BNP Paribas’ double downgrade of WPP shares seven days ago.

 Pivotal’s Brian Wieser, a respected figure in the industry who has become a go-to source of comment on marketing issues in national media, noted impacts on agency fees caused by transparency issues, media fragmentation, a slowdown in underlying growth at clients, and a feeling the traditional ad agency market has fundamentally changed.

 Wieser, who was in Cannes this year, including at an FT lunch with WPP CEO Martin Sorrell I also attended, highlighted zero-based budgeting at many clients, which Sorrell mentioned at that event and in my follow-up video interview with him.
 Wieser also pointed to wider-scale "in-housing" of programmatic ad buying and competitive threats from IT services firms and consultants.

 Separately, Exane analyst Charles Bedouelle authored a report alongside an adjustment of WPP stock from "outperform" to "underperform."
 He said the challenges faced by WPP and fellow holding company Publicis could be "bigger and more protracted than many believe" and that they need to evolve much faster than previously thought.

 Analyst evaluations should not be taken as gospel, and they have certainly been wrong about the marketing services sector before, but these were definite wake-up calls for the holding companies alongside other travails such as WPP’s high-profile recent cyberattack, from which it is only now fully recovering.